Pan Atlantic Foundation

 When can I expect my student to arrive?

-Student arrivals are typically coordinated with the host family availability and school start dates.
+Student arrivals are typically coordinated with the host family's availability and school start dates.
 Most students arrive the week before the first day of school.

 When does my student have to leave?

-Most students depart within two weeks of the school end date.
+Students must depart within two weeks of the school's end date.

 Will I, as the host family, be in contact with my Area Representative throughout the year?